agarwalvipin/open_cfa/docs/LOS/Fixed Income/Reading 63.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The role of the **Special Purpose Entity (SPE)** is a critical concept.
+💡 CFA Exam Tip ✍️:The role of the **Special Purpose Entity (SPE)** is a critical concept.
 You must understand that its legal separation from the originator is what makes the structure **bankruptcy remote**, which is a key benefit that allows the ABS to potentially have a higher credit rating than the originator itself.

 </div>
 </div>